-Katelynn has had type-1 diabetes for twenty three years and started her career with DYF in 1990, when she first attended Bearskin Meadow Camp as a camper.
-After several years of being a counselor and the camp’s Office assistant, she started working full time at DYF in 2008 and continues to enjoy the fulfilling role as DYF’s Office Manager.
-Katelynn is currently a full-time student, working on finishing a business degree and is excited to continue contributing her passion and dedication to the DYF.
+Katelynn has had type-1 diabetes for twenty seven years.
+She started as a camper with DYF in 1990, when she first attended Bearskin Meadow Kids Camp.
+After years of being a camper, counselor, and the camp’s Office assistant, she started working full time at DYF in 2008 and continues to enjoy the fulfilling role as DYF’s Office Manager.
+Katelynn is currently a full-time student, working on a Master’s in business and is excited to continue contributing her passion and dedication to DYF.

 In her free time, Katelynn is an avid baseball fan and takes every opportunity she can to watch the San Francisco Giants play ball!